jazzband/django-analytical/README.rst

 django-analytical
 -----------------

-The django-analytical application integrates various analytics services into a Django_ project.
+The django-analytical application integrates analytics services into a Django_ project.

+Using an analytics service with a Django project means adding Javascript tracking code to the project templates.
+Of course, every service has its own specific installation instructions.
+Furthermore, you need to include your unique identifiers, which then end up in the templates.
+This application hides the details of the different analytics services behind a generic interface, and keeps personal information and configuration out of the templates.
+Its goal is to make the basic set-up very simple, while allowing advanced users to customize tracking.
+Each service is set up as recommended by the services themselves, using an asynchronous version of the Javascript code if possible.

 Currently supported services:

 * `Chartbeat`_ traffic analysis
 * `Clicky`_ traffic analysis